santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 \text{CNOT}\ket{11} = \ket{10}
 $$

----

-## Why These Gates Matter

-- The **X**, **H**, and **rotation gates** form a universal set for single-qubit transformations.
-- With the **CNOT** gate included, we obtain a universal gate set capable of constructing *any* quantum computation.
-- The ability of CNOT to create entanglement is essential for quantum algorithms, quantum teleportation, and quantum error correction.
+The **X**, **H**, and **rotation gates** form a universal set for single-qubit transformations.
+With the **CNOT** gate included, we obtain a universal gate set capable of constructing *any* quantum computation.
+The ability of CNOT to create entanglement is essential for quantum algorithms, quantum teleportation, and quantum error correction.

-If you want, I can also add Bloch sphere visualizations, gate circuit diagrams, or show how these gates combine to form more complex operations.